wdpypere/docs-test-comps/docs/CAF/ObjectText.md

 - `filewriter`

-    Create and return an open `CAF::FileWriter` instance with first argument as the filename.
+    Create and return an open [FileWriter](../CAF/FileWriter.md) instance with first argument as the filename.
 If the `get_text` method fails (i.e. returns undef), `undef` is returned.